yendra80/neo4jMoviesSchema/README.md

   >
   >sudo apt-get update

-### 2. Installation
+#### 2. Installation
 There are 2 types of Neo4J: Community Edition and Enterprise Edition.
 When installing Neo4j Enterprise Edition, you will be prompted to accept the license agreement.
 Once the license agreement is accepted installation begins.
+For this exercise i choose Neo4j Enterprise Edition

     To install Neo4j Community Edition:
     >sudo apt-get install neo4j=1:4.4.6